 USDAW delegates to Stroud Trades Council have reported on their local work as part of a national campaign to eliminate violence against shopworkers – a problem that also affects other employees in “public facing’ jobs.
-The following is a national press release on the issue dated 13 March 2024.

 Violence against shopworkers doubles in the retail crime epidemic – an Usdaw annual survey of over 55,000 retail staff finds that: